Indianapolis Motor Speedway

 “The Boy Is Back In Town” *

-After the Speedway I head into downtown, stopping off at a gas station on the way for a sandwich.
+After the Speedway I drive into downtown, stopping off at a gas station on the way for a sandwich.
 I arrive in the centre around 3 pm.
 Just under 6 hours ’til game time.
-Peyton Manning is back in town and I’m going to Lucas Oil Stadium for the Colts vs. Broncos and the return of the Prodigal Son.
+Peyton Manning is back in town.
+I’m going to Lucas Oil Stadium for the Colts vs. Broncos and the return of the Prodigal Son.
 I’m a 49ers fan and I went to Candlestick Park two weekends ago to see them play the Texans, for their last ever year at the old venue.
 I didn’t mention that I was in San Francisco before arriving in New Orleans, but that’s another story…

-Anyhow, when I was looking at how to get from St Louis to Detroit, I also looked at what I could do in said stop-over.
+Anyhow, when I was looking at how to get from St Louis to Detroit, I looked at what I could do in said stop-over.
 Identifying Indianapolis as a potential mid-point, and seeing what I could do there, bugger me when I realised the Colts were playing at home and who the opponents were.
 I just thought it would be a great experience.
 I got ripped off for a ticket on a second-hand ticket exchange but at least I got a ticket.
 Now you understand why all the hotel rooms were booked in town.
 There was a game on plus he was back in town.

-I’m surrounded by rabid Colts fans most of whom are extremely vocal, all the time, especially some women behind me and three louts to my left.
-My God, it’s loud in here – both the fans surrounding me, with their constant chatter to each other (they never seem to stop talking) and shouting out to the players, and the stadium as a whole.
+I’m surrounded by rabid Colts fans most of whom are extremely vocal, all the time.
+Especially some women behind me and three louts to my left.
+My God, it’s loud in here.
+Both the fans surrounding me, with their constant chatter to each other (they never seem to stop talking) and shouting out to the players, and the stadium as a whole.
 I’ve been in some noisy football (soccer) stadiums but the noise inside Lucas Oil Stadium tonight is incredible.
 It’s a good game and the Colts edge ahead.
 Of course, I’m an honorary Colts fan for tonight and am cheering them on.

 At half-time one of the chatterbox women behind me leans over and says “Why are you on your own?”, implying that it’s some sort of psychopathic behaviour to attend a sporting event solo.
-The insult of which I ignore but as soon as I open my mouth it’s the usual stuff of “Where you from” and “Where are you going”.
+The insult of which I ignore.
+However as soon as I open my mouth it’s the usual stuff of “Where are you from” and “Where are you going”.
 Soon, everyone around me is interested and they’re all listening in.
 The chatterbox actually turns out to be quite ‘sweet’ and nice in normal conversation.
 As soon as the game starts again though she’s off again, with all sorts of fruity language aimed at the players.

 Throughout the second half I turn and make a few comments to her about the game, which I think gets her respect.
 I have after all been an American Football fan for many, many years and do know quite a lot about the game.
-After all the various bits of banter, she’s all right I think – but I bet her husband, sitting three seats down from her, doesn’t have a quiet life. 🙂
+After all the various bits of banter, she’s all right I think.
+But I bet her husband, sitting three seats down from her, doesn’t have a quiet life. 🙂

-The Colts win 39-33 and it’s time to leave so I turn around and high-five my new lady friend and say goodbye.
+The Colts win 39-33 and it’s time to leave.
+I turn around and high-five my new lady friend and say goodbye.
 She says “Have a good trip” and we part company.
 The game finishes really late at 20 past midnight (it was an 8.30 pm kick-off).
 By the time I’ve walked back to the car and driven back round the Beltway I don’t get back to the hotel until 1.15 am.
 So I chill out reading for a while and go to bed just gone 2 am.

 * A little twist on The Boys Are Back In Town by Thin Lizzy